 At some point most buildings will experience roof leaks.
 It’s just one of those things that can’t always be avoided, especially as your roof gets closer to the end of its use life or regularly experiences high foot traffic.
 And with fall and winter right around the corner your odds for roof leaks associated with heavy rain or snow go up.

-For many building owners and property management companies a watertight roof system is important but not always top priority.
-Sometimes money that should be spent on keeping your roof watertight gets siphoned off to what appears to be more urgent issues.
+For many building owners and property management companies, a watertight roof system is important but not always a top priority.
+Sometimes the money that should be spent on keeping your roof watertight gets siphoned off to what appears to be more urgent issues.

 Ignoring roof leaks can end up costing you more in the long run in ways you may have not even considered.
 Here are a few items to think about on how roof leaks can affect your bottom line.

 The smallest visible leak or closing off an area because of a roof leak can give the perception of an unsanitary environment which can lead to lost business.